 Benefits of Institutional Membership

 Be listed as an institutional member on our website and in our communications.
 Signal your support for this shared resource for artists by becoming an institutional member.
-Member names and/or logos will be listed on the Creative Capital website and in Curriculum communications, as well as acknowledged in our annual Impact Report.
+Member names and/or logos will be listed on the Creative Capital website, in Curriculum communications, and in the Curriculum Member Directory.

-Publish jointly-created online content into the platform for artists everywhere to access.
-Institutional members have the opportunity to co-produce online content with Creative Capital for the Curriculum, which will be visible and accessible to our community of 80,000 artists who access our resources and services.
+Share your professional development resources in the Curriculum’s Online Library for artists everywhere to access.
+Institutional members have the opportunity to add their own professional development resources to the Curriculum’s Online Library, which will be visible and accessible to our community of artists who access our resources and services.

 Online Educational Resources